UnicefAbhiSharma009/MetadataSearch/README.md

 ## Overview

-Salesforce Metadata Search LWC streamlines the process of searching and navigating Salesforce metadata.
+Salesforce Metadata Search streamlines the process of searching and navigating Salesforce metadata.
 With a modern UI, it enables admins and developers to quickly locate and access all major metadata types from one place.

 ---